Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 Apple Silicon is non-negotiable in 2026.
 Almost every MacBook sold since November 2020 has an M-series chip, and that includes most active contractor laptops.

-Every browser-based tool covered above runs natively on Apple Silicon through Safari and Chrome.
-The browser handles chip translation invisibly, so Easy Takeoffs, STACK, Bluebeam Cloud, Square Takeoff, Togal.AI, Buildxact, Procore Estimating, and Methvin all work the same on an M4 MacBook as they do on Intel.
+Every browser-based tool covered above runs on Apple Silicon through Safari or Chrome.
+Easy Takeoffs, STACK, Bluebeam on web, Square Takeoff, Togal.AI, Buildxact, Procore, and Methvin therefore have a supported browser path on M-series Macs.
 The two native macOS apps in this guide, Drawboard PDF and Adobe Acrobat Pro, are also Apple Silicon native (Drawboard requires macOS 14, Acrobat has been native since September 2021).

 The iPad and Apple Pencil Workflow Mac Contractors Actually Use